dataspread/dataspread-web/CONTRIBUTING.md

 Parts of this guide are adapted from the [Contributing Document](https://github.com/lux-org/lux/blob/master/CONTRIBUTING.md) of [Lux](https://github.com/lux-org/lux)

-Something to try

 # Fork a Local Repo

 To setup Dataspread manually for development purposes, you should [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the Github repo and clone the forked version.

 ```bash
 git clone https://github.com/USERNAME/dataspread-web.git